ayaanzhaque/instruct-nerf2nerf/README.md

 # Extending Instruct-NeRF2NeRF

+We built an extension of Instruct-NeRF2NeRF for Gaussian Splatting called [Instruct-GS2GS](https://instruct-gs2gs.github.io/).
+Their [repository](https://github.com/cvachha/instruct-gs2gs) can be used as an example of how to build future projects based on Instruct-NeRF2NeRF.

 ### Issues
 Please open Github issues for any installation/usage problems you run into.
 We've tried to support as broad a range of GPUs as possible, but it might be necessary to provide even more low-footprint versions.
 Please contribute with any changes to improve memory usage!